Gregoor/tofu/README.md

 **Move Node**  | <kbd>⌥ Alt</kbd> <kbd>←</kbd> <br/> <kbd>⌥ Alt</kbd> <kbd>→</kbd>
 **Toggle Tofu (Escape hatch)** | <kbd>Esc</kbd>

-On top of this there are many contextual actions.
+On top of this there are around 70 contextual actions (and counting).
 A few examples:
 - `e` at the end of an `if`-block will add an `else` branch, placing the cursor within the new block
 - `l` at the start of a variable declaration will replace the kind (e.g. `const`) with `let`

-There are currently around 70 of those and counting, many being smaller in nature such as `[` at the end of an expression inserting `[0]` instead to minimize broken syntactical states
+- many are small in nature such as `[` at the end of an expression inserting `[0]` instead to minimize broken syntactical states

 I am sure there are many I have not thought of, so contributions in the forms of [new issues](https://github.com/Gregoor/tofu/issues) describing your expectations and wishes are greatly appreciated.